Katalyst99/alx-higher_level_programming/0x05-python-exceptions/README.md

 You have to use "{:d}".format() to print an integer You are not allowed to import any module
 You are not allowed to use len()

+3. Integers division with debug:
+Write a function that divides 2 integers and prints the result.

+Prototype: def safe_print_division(a, b):
+You can assume that a and b are integers
+The result of the division should print on the finally: section preceded by Inside result:
+Returns the value of the division, otherwise: None
+You have to use try: / except: / finally:
+You have to use "{}".format() to print the result
+You are not allowed to import any module

+4. Divide a list:
+Write a function that divides element by element 2 lists.

+Prototype: def list_division(my_list_1, my_list_2, list_length):
+my_list_1 and my_list_2 can contain any type (integer, string, etc.) list_length can be bigger than the length of both lists Returns a new list (length = list_length) with all divisions If 2 elements can’t be divided, the division result should be equal to 0 If an element is not an integer or float:
+print: wrong type
+If the division can’t be done (/0):
+print: division by 0
+If my_list_1 or my_list_2 is too short
+print: out of range
+You have to use try: / except: / finally:
+You are not allowed to import any module